jacksoncafazzo/Bidder/README.md

 ## Description

 Bidder is a website that connects people looking for someone to perform an odd job with those offering their skills nearby.
 Bidders can post a job, offer payment, and jobbers can choose to accept and arrange a meeting.
+Bidder is geared towards those looking for independent contracts to complete tasks large or small, for fair pay.

 ## Setup